-Following the completion of this offering, the Sponsors will own approximately 71.5% of our outstanding common stock, or 69.8% if the underwriters' option to purchase additional shares is fully exercised, in each case based on an assumed initial public offering price of \$21.50 per share (the midpoint of the estimated offering price range set forth on the cover page of this prospectus).
+Following the completion of this offering, the Sponsors will own approximately 71.4% of our outstanding common stock, or 69.7% if the underwriters' option to purchase additional shares is fully exercised.
 As a result, the Sponsors will own shares sufficient for the majority vote over all matters requiring a stockholder vote.
 Our Stockholders' Agreement will contain agreements among the parties with respect to certain matters, including the election of directors; mergers, consolidations and acquisitions; the sale of all or substantially all of our assets and other decisions affecting our capital structure; the amendment of our amended and restated certificate of incorporation and our amended and restated bylaws; the termination of our chief executive officer or designation of a new chief executive officer; changes in the composition of committees of our board of directors; entry into or changes to certain compensation agreements; and the issuance of additional shares of our common stock.
-This concentration of ownership, together with the Sponsors' rights under our Stockholders' Agreement, may delay, deter or prevent acts that would be favored by our other stockholders.
+This concentration of ownership, together with the Sponsors rights under our Stockholders' Agreement, may delay, deter or prevent acts that would be favored by our other stockholders.
 The interests of the Sponsors may not always coincide with our interests or the interests of our other stockholders.
 For example, because the Sponsors purchased their shares at prices substantially below the price at which shares are being sold in this offering and have held their shares for a longer period, they may be more interested in selling our Company to an acquirer than other investors or may want us to pursue strategies that deviate from the interests of other stockholders.
-In addition, under the Stockholders' Agreement we have agreed, subject to certain exceptions, to indemnify the Sponsors, and various affiliated persons and indirect equityholders of the Sponsors from certain losses arising out of any threatened or actual litigation by reason of the fact that the indemnified persons is or was a holder of our common stock or of equity interests in Sotera Health Company.
-Public stockholders will not benefit from this indemnification provision.
+In addition, under the Stockholders' Agreement we have agreed, subject to certain exceptions, to indemnify the Sponsors, and various affiliated persons and indirect equityholders of the Sponsors from certain losses arising out of any threatened or actual litigation by reason of the fact that the indemnified persons is or was a holder of our common stock or of equity int

 This concentration of ownership, together with the Sponsors' rights under our Stockholders' Agreement, may also have the effect of delaying, preventing or deterring a change in control.
 As a result, the market price of our common stock could decline or stockholders might not receive a premium over the then-current market price of our common stock upon a change in control.
-In addition, this concentration of ownership, together with the

-Sponsors' rights under our Stockholders' Agreement, may adversely affect the trading price of our common stock because investors may perceive disadvantages in owning shares in a company with significant stockholders.
+In addition, this concentration of ownership, together with the Sponsors' rights under our Stockholders' Agreement, may adversely affect the trading price of our common stock because investors may perceive disadvantages in owning shares in a company with significant stockholders.